College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 But the manuals sent to teams playing in each championship lay out clear differences.

-In 2019, the men’s tournament offered a “team dinner” for all eight teams, including meals for 20 extra “VIPs” at each school.
+In 2019, the men’s tournament offered a “team dinner” for all eight teams, including meals for 20 additional “VIPs” at each school.
 The women’s tournament manual advertised a reception with “heavy appetizers” that was only open to players and staff traveling with the team.

 For the men, there is a parade.
 A VIP golf outing.
 A free massage day hosted by Creighton University — “a wonderful opportunity for teams to meet and experience massage treatments before the Series,” the manual advertised, with opportunities to arrange for massages throughout the tournament.